 - Loss of companionship of a loved one

 - Punitive damages in exceptional cases

 How Much Is My Construction Accident Case Worth?

-Your financial future depends on the outcome of your injury claim, so it’s important that you understand how much your Dallas construction accident case is worth.
+Your financial future depends on the outcome of your injury claim, so you must understand how much your Dallas construction accident case is worth.
 Generally, the more severely debilitating the injuries, the higher the claim’s value.
-Before you accept a settlement offer, it’s crucial that you discuss your case with an attorney.
+Before you accept a settlement offer, you must discuss your case with an attorney.
 An attorney can help you evaluate the full extent of your future financial damages and negotiate for a full and fair settlement.

 The attorneys at Rochelle McCullough work with financial and medical experts to carefully value our client’s claims.
 The specific facts of your case will determine the amount of compensation you can pursue.
 If the defendant acted willfully or egregiously, you might be entitled to additional punitive damages.
 Our goal is to advocate for you to obtain the maximum compensation possible.

 Time Limit to File a Construction Accident Claim in Texas

 In Texas, the statute of limitations to file a construction accident claim is generally two years from the date of the accident.
 This means you have a two-year window to initiate legal proceedings seeking compensation for injuries or damages sustained in a construction accident.
 However, it’s crucial to consult with a personal injury attorney promptly after the incident to understand any potential nuances, exceptions, or circumstances that could impact this timeline.
 Filing within this statutory limit is vital, as exceeding it may result in forfeiture of your right to pursue a claim and seek the compensation you deserve.